 If you haven’t been there already, you really don’t want to be.
 And if you have, you never really want to be there again.

-Lying there cuddled up in a mummy bag with nothing between you and the ground but a light piece of foam looking up at the canopy feeling the bliss of your primal sleeping arrangement, when the clouds begin to blow a bit faster through the constellations.
+Lying there cuddled up in a mummy sleepin bag with nothing between you and the ground but a light piece of foam looking up at the canopy feeling the bliss of your primal sleeping arrangement, when the clouds begin to blow a bit faster through the constellations.

 The subtle alpine breeze turns into a howling storm.

 And then the wind really starts to pick up and you become literally faced with the top of the tent as the wind throws a proper fit in your direction.
-If you’ve ever been kissed by the poles bending toward you in a such a raging wind show, you know it’s a bit crazy.
+If you’ve ever been kissed by the poles bending toward you in such a raging wind show, you know it’s a bit crazy.

-Or you come back from hiking the peak of the mountain you’ve found yourself camped at the base of and a similar situation has occurred: camp has been destroyed and now you have to deal with it instead of taking a nap with an enjoyable scenic backdrop like you had been dreaming about for the past 3 miles.
+Or you come back from hiking the peak of the mountain you’ve found yourself camped at the base of and a similar situation has occurred: the camp has been destroyed and now you have to deal with it instead of taking a nap with an enjoyable scenic backdrop like you had been dreaming about for the last 3 miles.

 However it happens, it sucks.
 The raw power of the elements is a big factor in the experience we have when living this primal realism.
 There is no bad weather, only bad gear.
 By being prepared, we are more able to effectively co-create the experience that keeps us comfortable while falling asleep under the stars.

 So what qualifies a tent to stand up to such blustery conditions?

-How to select the right tent for windy weather.
+How to select the right tent for windy weather. .

 Though multiple vestibules are definitely convenient, they also provide more vulnerability with the weather starts to get fierce.
-One vestibule will provide less access for wind to cause a problem.
+One vestibule will provide less access for the wind to cause a problem.

 Like multiple vestibules, more space inside is definitely comfortable.
-But when it comes down to the durability in the face of strong winds, minimalism is key to optimize the ability to withstand whatever weather brews during your time spent in the great outdoors.
+But when it comes down to durability in the face of strong winds, minimalism is key to optimize the ability to withstand whatever weather brews during your time spent in the great outdoors.

 How many people are going to be sleeping in the tent, and how much more weight will it add to everyone’s packs?
 If you’re not going very from the car or just casually camping, weight doesn’t matter as much.
 However, if you are engaged in multi-day events, a true backpacking tent should be lightweight.

 More guy lines will provide a stronger anchor all around.
 Not only will they keep the rain fly off the tent to keep the inner layer dry, they also provide an anchor for the tent so the poles don’t bend too much and potentially snap.
 Make sure to familiarize yourself with the number of guy-loops and how many have been provided, and how many more you might need to buy separately.

 Denier is the durability rating for the fabric used.
 The higher the rating, the more durable the material.
 Other “nice to haves” include bathtub floor functionality, especially during rainy season.

 When looking at the structure of the tent, the more poles and times they cross will provide greater integrity.
 Another thing to keep in mind when purchasing a tent is the pole material.
 The two most common poles are made of aluminum or fiberglass.

 3-season tents provide more ventilation and create an environment of less condensation.
 Recommended for less extreme climate requirements while still maintaining the integrity to withstand strong winds.

-3+ season tents provide the balance of a 3 and 4 season, providing a balance of structural integrity, ventilation and the ability to retain warmth.
+3+ season camping tents provide the balance of a 3 and 4 season, providing a balance of structural integrity, ventilation and the ability to retain warmth.
 A nice cross-over to be able to use for summer and going into fall when moderate snow is possible.

 Another thing to keep in consideration when buying a weather cooperative tent is whether or not it comes with a footprint?
 Or is an optional one sold separately?

-If not, a tarp can be used to further insulate the bottom of the tent in the chance of heavy rain.
-And a tarp is generally always useful to have around if you have the pack space for it.
-But for those who really don’t need the functionality of an all occasions anywhere in the world mountaineering castle, this guide is kept to price range for those on a more moderate investment.
+Sure, maybe we’d all love to go on a never-ending gear spree for any occasion we could ever possibly fathom ourselves venturing on.
+But for those who really don’t need the functionality of all occasions anywhere in the world mountaineering castle, this guide is kept to price range for those on a more moderate investment.